Featuring marketing tips, tech news, digital wonders, some personal things and everything in between . . .

 Reading Time: 4minutes

-A very important feature of Google AdWords is the ability to target all areas you have defined as your target audience, but just as importantly is not having those outside your coverage area not able to find you.
-Pay Per Click is a pay to play game, and throwing away money on a searcher who finds your ad and therefore costs you money without being able to utilize your product/service hurts the program significantly.
+A very important feature of Google AdWords is the ability to target all areas you have defined as your target audience, but just as importantly is not having those outside your coverage area able to find you.
+During a recent workshop on online marketing, the concept of social casino sites was brought up as an example of niche targeting done right.
+These platforms often focus their ads on specific demographics, ensuring they only reach users likely to engage with their offerings, maximizing returns on ad spend.
+Similarly, Pay Per Click is a pay-to-play game, and throwing away money on a searcher who finds your ad and therefore costs you money without being able to utilize your product/service hurts the program significantly.

 In a specific case, I was targeting only the state of Florida.
 So to sum up, I only wanted people in Florida to be able to find my ads.
 The problem is, my tracking shows a majority of clicks from outside the state, namely New Jersey.
 How can this be?
 Here’s Google’s answer: